 On Windows 8, Windows 10, and Windows Phone devices, you can also access Quickflix through the Quickflix app on the Windows Store.

-If you're looking to watch Quickflix on-the-go, the Quickflix mobile app is what you'll need.
-The iOS version of the app requires at minimum an iPhone 5, an iPad, or an iPod Touch device running iOS 8.0 or later, though you'll only be able to watch movies in SD.
-The Android version of the app, on the other hand, supports streaming in both SD and HD, and is compatible with any smartphone or tablet running Android 4.0 or later.
+If you're looking to watch Quickflix on the go, the Quickflix mobile app is what you'll need.
+The iOS version of the app requires at minimum an iPhone 5, an iPad or an iPod Touch device running iOS 8.0 or later, though you'll only be able to watch movies in SD.
+The Android version of the app, on the other hand, supports streaming in both SD and HD.
+It's compatible with any smartphone or tablet running Android 4.0 or later.

 If you own a Google Chromecast and an Android mobile device, meanwhile, the Quickflix mobile app can be cast to your TV over your home Wi-Fi network.